 Public Laws Governing the Commission and the Drafting of Sentencing Guidelines.
-Third, it sets forth other relevant provisions of freestanding public laws governing the Commission and the drafting of sentencing guidelines.
+Third, it sets forth other relevant provisions of freestanding public laws governing the Commission and the drafting of sentencing guidelines (e.g., congressional directives).
 These provisions ordinarily appear in the United States Code in the notes following 28 U.S.C. § 994.
-This appendix sets them forth separately, for ease of reference.
+This appendix sets them forth separately and in fuller detail for ease of reference.

-The legal authority for the Commission and the related authority and procedures for sentencing in federal courts have their legislative foundation in the Sentencing Reform Act of 1984 (Chapter II of [Comprehensive Crime Control Act] of 1984, Pub.
+The legal authority for the Commission and the related authority and procedures for sentencing in federal courts have their legislative foundation in the Sentencing Reform Act of 1984 (Chapter II of the Comprehensive Crime Control Act of 1984, Pub.
 L. 98-473, October 12, 1984).

-These statutory provisions are presented in this appendix solely for the purpose of providing a reference to federal sentencing law as it stands as of May 1, 2011.
+These statutory provisions are presented in this appendix solely for the purpose of providing a reference to federal sentencing law as it stands as of May 1, 2013.
 For the sake of brevity, certain miscellaneous provisions are omitted.
 The Commission makes no representations concerning the accuracy of these provisions and recommends that authoritative sources be consulted where legal reliance is necessary.